An Ethical Roboticist: the journey so far

 You can find out more about Alan’s research and engagement on his own blog.

-Posted on May 5, 2016, in Research, Science Communication Unit and tagged AI, Alan Winfield, Bristol Robotics Lab, ethics, research, roboethicist, robots, Science Communication Unit, SCU, UWE Bristol.
+Posted on May 5, 2016, in Faculty of Environment and Technology, Research & projects, Science Communication Unit, Science, technology & engineering and tagged AI, Alan Winfield, Bristol Robotics Lab, Roboethicist, Robots, SCU, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.